 Giuseppe Notarnicola is STMicroelectronics' Executive Vice President responsible for managing Corporate Treasury, a position he has held since January 2006.
 His responsibilities were expanded in 2013 to include Insurance and in 2018 to include M&A, IP BU, Real Estate and Public Affairs for Italy.
 Mr. Notarnicola started his career with Banca Nazionale del Lavoro (BNL), one of Italy's largest banks, in 1987.
 At BNL, he managed financial operations in Singapore, the Financial Department of the London branch, the global Head Office, financial advisory arm for corporate and institutional customers, and in 2004, was promoted Head of Large Corporate clients.
-Mr. Notarnicola joined ST in 2006, when he initiated the Company's retail inship with the European Investment Bank and managed the financing aspects of ST's Flash memory business spin-out, as well as all the Company's strategic funding in the capital markets.
+Mr. Notarnicola joined ST in 2006, when he initiated the Company's relationship with the European Investment Bank and managed the financing aspects of ST's Flash memory business spin-out, as well as all the Company's strategic funding in the capital markets.
 Mr. Notarnicola is President of ST Italy and a board member of several other ST affiliates.
+In 2021, he was appointed Vice President for Economic Research Department and FDI Attraction at Assolombarda, an industrial organization that associates nearly 7,000 companies in the Lombardy Region of Italy.
 Mr. Notarnicola was born in Codroipo near Udine, Italy, in 1961.
 He graduated cum laude in Business Administration from the LUISS Guido Carli University in Rome, Italy.